All Episodes

 You bet.

-I wanted to start by saying I've been a long time fan.
+I just wanted to start by saying I've been a longtime fan.

 I've been armed with the Limbaugh letters since the early 90s, and you've helped me to identify, avoid, and fight liberalism.

-I wanted your opinion on the timing of the uh immigration executive order, which I'm very much for.
+So because you are able to explain and kind of get into the head of the president, I wanted your opinion on the timing of the immigration executive order, which I'm very much for.

-And also there's these reports that he didn't include all of his cabinet members, such as General Mattis, and uh what you make of all of that.
+As far as doing it before his cabinet has been voted upon, and also there's these reports that he didn't include all of his cabinet members, such as General Mattis.

 I have to guess.

-Uh and and I th there have been some questions answered about this by administration officials, but uh we're still left to fill in some of the blanks ourselves.
+And there have been some questions answered about this by administration officials, but we're still left to fill in some of the blanks ourselves.

-Some people might interpret it as such, but I really think that Trump was intent on showing his supporters that he meant what he said and that he's not just idle chatter and wasn't gonna wait around.
+Some people might interpret it as such, but I really think that Trump was intent on showing his supporters that he meant what he said and that he's not just idle chatter and wasn't going to wait around.

 And this is one of the major aspects of his campaign.